polterguy/polterguy.github.io/plugins/magic.lambda.strings/index.md

 ### How to use [strings.trim], [strings.trim-start], [strings.trim-end]

-Trims a string, either both sides, only the start of it, or only the end of it, for occurrencies of characters found in the sequence of characters provided as its argument.
+Trims a string, either both sides, only the start of it, or only the end of it, for occurrences of characters found in the sequence of characters provided as its argument.

 ```
 strings.trim:09thomas12